Jorge Soler Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.
+- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.

-- The Nationals have a 4.92 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to allow 197 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to give up 197 total home runs at a clip of 1.5 per game (most in the league).

-- Adon gets the start for the Nationals, his fourth of the season.
-He is 1-0 with a 7.00 ERA and 17 strikeouts through 18 2/3 innings pitched.
+- Irvin gets the start for the Nationals, his 20th of the season.
+He is 3-5 with a 4.56 ERA and 81 strikeouts in 96 2/3 innings pitched.

-- In his last time out on Friday against the Philadelphia Phillies, the righty went four innings, giving up six earned runs while surrendering six hits.
+- His most recent time out was on Saturday against the Philadelphia Phillies, when the righty went six scoreless innings while giving up five hits.

-- The 25-year-old has put up an ERA of 7.00, with 8.5 strikeouts per nine innings, in five games this season.
-Opponents are hitting .209 against him.
+- The 26-year-old has a 4.56 ERA and 7.5 strikeouts per nine innings across 19 games this season, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.